LLM-based Discriminative Reasoning for Knowledge Graph Question Answering: READS Discriminative Reasoning

-After obtaining the question-related subgraph $G_k$ along with its structure $S_k$, LDR maps all constraints mentioned in the question onto $S_k$ to perform subgraph pruning.
-LDR determines the positions of constraints observing only the retrieved subgraph structure $S_k$, thereby isolating the influence of specific entity names in the task.

-To apply a constraint $C_{n}$ to the subgraph, we need three elements: the constraint entity $c_{tar}$ mentioned in the questions, the target position $c_{pos}$ for applying the constraint, and the operator $c_{opt}$ to define the type of logical resolution used for applying the constraint: $C_{n}$ = ($c_{pos}$, $c_{opt}$, $c_{tar}$).
-We restrict the operator $c_{opt}$ to one of the seven types $\{=, <, \le, >, \ge, \text{min}, \text{max}\}$ and combine each constraint with all possible operators and positions to form the option pool.
+After obtaining the question-related subgraph $G_k$ along with its structure $S_k$, READS maps all constraints mentioned in the question onto $S_k$ to perform subgraph pruning.
+A triplet $C_{n}$ = ($c_{pos}$, $c_{opt}$, $c_{tar}$) has to be chosen from the option pool, where $c_{tar}$ is the constraint entity mentioned in the question, $c_{pos}$ is the target position for applying the constraint, and $c_{opt}$ is the operator to define the type of logical resolution used for applying the constraint.
+READS restrict the operator $c_{opt}$ to one of the seven types $\{=, <, \le, >, \ge, \text{min}, \text{max}\}$ and combine each constraint with all possible operators and positions to form the option pool.

-Based on the question $Q$, structure $S_{k}$, LDR asks the LLM to iteratively select the constraints until the LLM selects 'None' or there is no options left:
+Based on the question $Q$ and $S_{k}$, READS asks the LLM to iteratively select the constraints until the LLM selects `None' or there are no options left:

-Once the pruning process is terminated by the LLM, LDR applies the constraint operations $C_{1},...,C_{n}$ to prune the subgraph $G_{k}$.
 The pruning process is conducted at the level of subtrees rooted from the starting node in $G_k$ (as shown in Figure~\ref{fig:fig1}), retaining only the subtrees that meet the constraints.